The Patriot's Primer on American Liberty (Full Copyright Text)

 Read in context, the Bill of Rights is both another affirmation of the unalienable Rights of Mankind and a clear proscription upon any central government infringement of those rights.
 The purpose of its inclusion was, without question, to further secure those rights.

 “I believe a time will come when an opportunity will be offered to abolish this lamentable evil.
 Everything we do is to improve it, if it happens in our day; if not, let us transmit to our descendants, together with our slaves, a pity for their unhappy lot and an abhorrence of slavery.”

-Much has rightly been written of the fact that, at the time our Declaration was instituted and our Constitution ratified, many Africans were enslaved in the American colonies.
+Much has rightly been written of the fact that, at the time our Declaration was instituted and our Constitution ratified, many Africans remained enslaved in the American colonies and states.
 Notably, strong sentiments for emancipation were also expressed in that same era.
 With the enlightenment of the mid-18 century, views on slavery changed dramatically, the same enlightenment that informed the fundamental tenet in our Declaration of Independence that all men were create equal.

 In 1774, Thomas Jefferson wrote, “The abolition of domestic slavery is the great object of desire in those colonies, where it was unhappily introduced in their infant state.”

 In his draft of the Declaration, Jefferson wrote, “[King George] has waged cruel war against human nature itself, violating its most sacred rights of life and Liberty in the persons of a distant people who never offended him, captivating & carrying them into slavery in another hemisphere, or to incur miserable death in their transportation thither.”
 He later wrote, “Nothing is more certainly written in the book of fate than that these people are to be free.”